 If you’re new to gardening, you may not know of wetting agents (a.k.a.: spreader stickers or surfactants).

-In this article, we will discuss the use of wetting agents and provide smart tips on how to use them for the greatest effect.
+In this article, we will discuss the use of wetting agents for soil and provide tips on how to use the “adhesive forces” for the greatest effect.
 Read on to learn more.

 - What Is A Wetting Agent & Its Purpose?